Ben Siegel

 Right, that makes sense.
 So what do you think companies have traditionally done wrong or done?
 Not at all, when it comes to identifying, engaging, figuring out how to bring people on at the early stages?

-I think the biggest thing that I see that goes wrong is they think that their job is done when someone signs our offer letter.
-And the biggest difference with early career talent, and everybody else is that generally speaking, you’re hiring early career talent very far in advance the traditional recruiting cycles in the fall, they’re not starting till next summer.
 Sometimes in certain industries.
 It’s even longer than that, just because that’s how it’s really the only way they can compete.
 And when someone signs an offer, that’s kind of when the the job just gets going.
-Right, you’re still recruiting those people you’re still having to do, you know, potentially even more work than you were to get them to that point, just because now they know, hey, I’ve got something I have a little bit of leverage.
+Right, you’re still recruiting those people you’re still having to do, , potentially even more work than you were to get them to that point, just because now they know, hey, I’ve got something I have a little bit of leverage.
 And now I can go probably do this again and get something else if I wanted to.
 Right?
 And so that’s where those four things that Gen Z really values, transparency, respect, community expectations, that’s where all of that really comes into play.
 As soon as I sign my offer, I want to know who else I’m wearing.
 Because I want to be able to get to know them, become friends with them understand even more about my job.
 And so when I’m not getting that, I start to go look elsewhere, right?
 I’m an anxious 20 year old, do I even still have this job?
 I haven’t heard from my employer.
 I saw my offer in October, I haven’t heard from them in four months did I even get hired?
 Those are the things that go through their their mind.
 And that’s what drives them to start looking.
-So a lot of it really is just like the consistent engagement and knowing the comfortability factor of knowing that this thing still exists.
+So a lot of it really is just the consistent engagement and knowing the comfortability factor of knowing that this thing still exists.
 When companies don’t do that, or they do it very, they’re just going through the motions.
-That’s when I think a lot of the ghosting arena is or you know, all the things you hear about start to really happen kind of at scale.
+That’s when I think a lot of the ghosting arena is or , all the things you hear about start to really happen kind of at scale.

 Rob Stevenson 15:40

 I think it’s both.
 I’ve heard a lot of stories from students where they’ll send an email to someone asking got 100 questions, right?
 A lot of them have just the first job they’ve ever had.
 And it can be basic things of like, am I going to get a laptop?
 Or where should I live, things like that, that aren’t complicated, they’ll they’ll email and either won’t hear back or it’ll take weeks or a month to hear back on a question like that.
 And I’ve heard even worse stories where literally people will sign an offer in October and won’t hear anything from the company until April, one month before they’re supposed to start.
 That’s a long time, six months of watching your friends, get jobs and have other experiences.
 And when you don’t have a ton of context on how things generally work outside of being in school, and you just have your friend group and everyone else is doing something and you’re not a lot of questions start to pop up in your mind.
-Or, or even if it’s not questions, you just like, well, I could just why don’t I just go work with my friend at this company, they’re having a better experience anyway, I’ll just go do that.
+Or, or even if it’s not questions, you just , well, I could just why don’t I just go work with my friend at this company, they’re having a better experience anyway, I’ll just go do that.
 It’s very easy, especially when everything is happening virtually right.
 I don’t know, the recruiter, I’ve met them on Zoom, I have no loyalty to that person.
-And when there’s not a lot of reciprocation, or trust being being built, it’s very easy for me to say, hey, you know what, thanks.
+And when there’s not a lot of reciprocation, or trust being built, it’s very easy for me to say, hey, you know what, thanks.
 But I’m just gonna go do this instead.
 And that’s what happens as it happens a lot of time.

 Rob Stevenson 17:16